eschwartz2/eschwartz2.github.io/Readme.md

 Instructions about 3D models management.

+# Requirements

+- **Android**: no problems about Android version; have to check what a "minimum" power might need for good performances.
+Probably phones of latest 6 years work good.
+Tested on Huawei P20.
+Suggested browser: Chrome

+- **iOS**: works great from iPhone 8 and later (tested iPhone 8 and iPhone 11) Suggested browser: Safari as preferred.
+Chrome works only on iOS 14 and later.

 # How to set up models for the AR

 Inside the `models` folder, please insert a new folder named as `model<value>` where "value" is the reference to the marker,